mehrnaz-m/mehrnaz-m/README.md

 # 👋 Hi, I’m Mehrnaz!
 </br>

-👀 I’m a 25 year old Data Science and AI student at the University of Liverpool.
+👀 I’m a 25 year old Data Science and AI MSc student at the University of Liverpool.

 🖌️ I have a bachelors in Architectrue, so I have a mix of both design and technical skills!